brunocfalcao/larapush/README.md

 ### Configuration

-Done on your new larapush.php configuration file.
+A new larapush.php configuration file is created.
 Let's explore it.

 #### larapush.type
 No need to change this, it is automatically configured by the installers using .env keys that will be registered.